Engee documentation

 Details

-Relative displacement values for the corresponding values of the elastic forces given in the parameters Force vector.
-This vector must have the same dimensionality as Force vector.
+Relative displacement values for the corresponding values of the elastic forces specified in the parameter Force vector.
+This vector must have the same dimension as Force vector.

-The minimum number of elements of the vector depends on the chosen interpolation method.
-If the parameter Interpolation method is set to:
+The minimum number of vector elements depends on the chosen interpolation method.
+If for the parameter Interpolation method the value is set:

-If you do not specify a reference point for the origin, the block will automatically add a reference point to the origin, i.e. at the intersection of zero displacement and zero force.
+If you do not specify a reference point for the origin, the block will automatically add a reference point to the origin, that is, at the intersection of zero displacement and zero force.

 Dependencies

-To use this parameter, set the Parameterization parameters to .
-By table lookup.
+To use this parameter, set for the parameter Parameterization meaning By table lookup.

 Units